cstepin/SpotifyRecs/README.md

 Week 3
 *Update*
 - Try to include PyTorch model
-	- Figure out how to input multiple arguments into JavaFile
-	- Figure out how to calibrate users (to find similar users)
+	[x] Figure out how to input multiple arguments into JavaFile [x] Figure out how to calibrate users (to find similar users)
 	- Figure out how to translate users' opinions into matrix
 	- Figure out how to get song recommendation from what the PyTorch model gives back.

+GOAL: Get the above end-to-end complete by the end of this week

+(Optional)
 - Start working on second algorithm (pulling information from multiple APIs)
 	- The algorithm will pull results from multiple API's then try to find the maximum intersection (if any exists) of artists similar to the the users' inputted artists.

 - Start researching how to do comparison matrix for algorithms
+- Also start working on Unit tests for algorithms
+	- Especially for the Pytorch model, unit tests are very important

 Week 4 *Goal* — have a mostly-complete app
-- Figure out how to play bits of sound / YouTube or Spotify music in the swiping window
+- [x] Figure out how to play bits of sound / YouTube or Spotify music in the swiping window
 - (Maybe) figure out how to export the album into a different window

 Week 5